Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `borderAllSides`

-Integer number.
 The border size in pixels.
 Border is the extra empty space around an element.
 Individual border sizes default to using the borderAllSides setting.

 **Returns**:

-* `result` (number)
+* `result` (integer)

 ***

 ### `borderBottom`

-Integer number.
 The bottom border size in pixels.
 When this is set to `-1`, the `borderAllSides` setting is used for this side instead.

 **Returns**:

-* `result` (number)
+* `result` (integer)

 ***

 ### `borderLeft`

-Integer number.
 The left border size in pixels.
 When this is set to `-1`, the `borderAllSides` setting is used for this side instead.

 **Returns**:

-* `result` (number)
+* `result` (integer)

 ***

 ### `borderRight`

-Integer number.
 The left border size in pixels.
 When this is set to `-1`, the `borderAllSides` setting is used for this side instead.

 **Returns**:

-* `result` (number)
+* `result` (integer)

 ***

 ### `borderTop`

-Integer number.
 The top border size in pixels.
 When this is set to `-1`, the `borderAllSides` setting is used for this side instead.

 **Returns**:

-* `result` (number)
+* `result` (integer)

 ***